santideleon/RecGaze_Dataset/README.md

 ### Click Feedback Dataframe (click_feedback.csv)

+Summary dataframe, primarily for click modeling and other Recommender usages, that only contains the last movie selection click per user, screen pair.
+For a particular screen, if a user did not select a movie then it is not included in the dataset.

 | Column Name | Possible Values | Explanation |
 |------------|----------------|-------------|
 | UserID | string (KInIT_1-61 or UvA_1-26) | Institute where the data was gathered, followed by a simple ID for the participant. |